egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 `DM.TranslateForm(Me, 3)`

-This will populate your form text and all its labels with your translation in field "Languge3" in table "Multilanguage"
+This will populate your form text and all its labels with your translation in the field "Languge3" in the table "Multilanguage"

 # FlipForm

-We support eastern languages Arabic , Chinese and so on.
-So we support right to left alignment and orientation , we rotate form horizontally 180
+We support Eastern languages Arabic, Chinese, and so on.
+So we support right to left alignment and orientation, we rotate form horizontally 180

 **Syntax:**